-- Visit the CTC home page.

-- Click on Enrollment

-- Click on Records Office

-- On the left hand menu, click on Enrollment Verifications; fill out the form and submit.
+- Visit the CTC home page. - Click on Admissions on the top right side of the page - Click on Records Office from the drop-down menu - Find Enrollment Verifications on the Records menu in the center of the page

 FERPA

 Student Rights and Privacy: What is FERPA?